AWS Disaster Recovery – Whitepaper

 1. Deploy the Oracle database and the JBoss app server on EC2.
 Restore the RMAN Oracle backups from Amazon S3.
 Generate an EBS volume of static content from the Storage Gateway and attach it to the JBoss EC2 server.

 2. Deploy the Oracle database on RDS.
 Deploy the JBoss app server on EC2.
-Restore the RMAN Oracle backups from Amazon Glacier.
+Restore the RMAN Oracle backups from Amazon S3 Glacier.
 Generate an EBS volume of static content from the Storage Gateway and attach it to the JBoss EC2 server.
-(Glacier does help to give best RTO)
+(S3 Glacier retrieval does not help to give best RTO)

 4. Deploy the Oracle database and the JBoss app server on EC2.
 Restore the RMAN Oracle backups from Amazon S3.
 Restore the static content from an AWS Storage Gateway-VTL running on Amazon EC2 (VTL is Virtual Tape library and doesn’t fit the RTO)